Haiku

 Cowork

 Describe an outcome, Claude works through your local files and delivers finished output.
 Scheduled tasks too.
 Use it when you want to delegate, not chat.
+Setup guide.

 Design